subconsciousnetwork/subtext/specification.md

 ## Mime Type and extension

-The preferred file extension for Subtext is `.st`.
+The preferred file extension for Subtext is `.subtext`.

 The Mime Type for Subtext is `text/subtext`.
 As a subtype of the top-level media type "text", "text/subtext" inherits the "charset" parameter defined in [RFC 2046](https://tools.ietf.org/html/rfc2046).
 However, the default value of "charset" is "UTF-8" for Subtext "text" content.